SamuelWakoli/SamuelWakoli/README.md

 - Email: swwakoli@gmail.com
 - LinkedIn: https://www.linkedin.com/in/samuelwakoli/

-Feel free to contact me if you have any questions or if you would like to collaborate on a project.
+Feel free to contact me if you have any questions or if you would like me to collaborate on a project.